zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.1/css/bootstrap.min.css">
 ```

-Bootstrap's CSS is hosted online, so we can link to a URL to include all their CSS in our own project.
+Bootstrap's CSS is hosted online, so we can link to a URL that includes all their CSS in our own project.
+That way, all we have to do is add Bootstrap's ID's and classes to our HTML.

 ### Step 4:  Add Internet Explorer Support

 There are a lot of different browsers people use nowadays, so sometimes we need to include extra code to make sure our site displays correctly on every browser.
 Here's what you need to to add to make sure everything functions properly if the user is on Internet Explorer.
 Add it to the **bottom of your** `<head>` **section before the closing** `</head>` **tag**.

 ```html
 <!--[if lt IE 9]>
       <script src="https://oss.maxcdn.com/html5shiv/3.7.2/html5shiv.min.js"></script>